Panzer Dragoon Saga: Reception

-At the review aggregator website GameRankings, Panzer Dragoon Saga has a score of 92%, the highest of any Saturn game.
-In 2007, Game Informer wrote that "critically, the game was a smash hit, lauded as one of the year's best, and generally considered the Saturn's finest title".
+At the review aggregator website GameRankings, Panzer Dragoon Saga had a score of 92%, the highest of any Saturn game.
+In 2007, Game Informer wrote that it was considered one of the year's best games and the best Saturn game.

 The battle system received particular praise.
 Electronic Gaming Monthly wrote that whereas other RPGs had players methodically selecting menu options, Panzer Dragoon Sagas system forced them to account for time expenditures and positioning, producing "much more exciting" battles.
-Next Generation said this built upon Squaresoft's Active Time Battle system and more closely simulated tactical combat by having reaction times and firing arcs play a role.
-GameSpot described the system as a "revelation" with more strategy and challenge than traditional turn-based systems, and menus that become more intuitive with each encounter.
-Edge praised the range and design of enemies as "consistently superb", and the British Sega Saturn Magazine praised the depth and quantity of boss encounters.
+Next Generation said this built upon the Active Time Battle system of Final Fantasy and more closely simulated tactical combat by having reaction times and firing arcs play a role.
+GameSpot described the system as a "revelation", with more strategy and challenge than traditional turn-based systems, and menus that become more intuitive with each encounter.
+Edge praised the range and design of enemies as "consistently superb", and Sega Saturn Magazine praised the depth and quantity of boss encounters.

-The graphics were also acclaimed.
-Though GameSpot noted occasional slowdown and "rough" textures, he felt the use of techniques such as gouraud shading, transparency and light sourcing created a "graphic level of excellence on a par with anything available on a home console".
+The graphics were acclaimed.
+Though GameSpot noted occasional slowdown and "rough" textures, it felt the use of techniques such as gouraud shading, transparency and light sourcing created a "graphic level of excellence on a par with anything available on a home console".
 The review praised the "fluid easy grace" of the art direction, and the environment design, whose "every exotic location retains a place in your memory".
 GamePro wrote: "Everything has that Saturn pixelated-edge look, but the scale of the beasts and environments is impressive and often overwhelming."
 Computer and Video Games and Sega Saturn Magazine found the visual effects matched other home consoles.
 Next Generation described "some of the most beautiful locations ever seen in an RPG ...
 It's almost unbelievable that they could come from Saturn."
 Edge praised the extensive FMV cutscenes, whose "cinematic quality ... shames the work of almost every other developer" and created an "RPG of true creative integrity".

 GameSpot likened the sound and music to the quality of Hollywood productions.
 Though Edge identified the subtitles as a cost-saving measure, it found this "infinitely preferable to the alternative of B-list actors reciting words they have little feeling for" and felt it kept the story lucid and articulate.
 Electronic Gaming Monthly felt the lack of English voices enhanced the sense of a different world.
 GamePro felt it insulted US audiences and made the game feel unfinished, but wrote that it was "an aural delight otherwise".